-Technology readiness for the organization to meet the market challenges.
+Product and Technology readiness for the organization to meet the marketchallenges.

-Demonstration of technical capability giving rise to new business opportunities.
+Demonstration of technical capability has given rise to new businessopportunities.

-Product cost reduction through validation of parts from new sources, valueengineering.
+Product cost reduction through validation of parts from new sources and valueengineering.

-Customers for new developments in appreciation of the R&D skill sets,support system.
+Customers are approaching the company for new developments in appreciation ofthe R&D skill sets, support system.

 3. Future Plans

-To study the requirements in product improvement / new designs for better fueleconomy such as variable flow oil pump, non-parasitic vacuum pump.
+To study the requirements in product improvement / new designs addressing theenvironmental factors.

-To explore avenues for the products / services in the non-automotive segment.
+To explore the products / services with the existing technology.

 TECHNOLOGY ABSORPTION, ADAPTATION AND INNOVATION